-They had no choice but to help their mother battle schizo-affective disorder.
-This is the story of one young person who learned not to go it alone.
+This young person had no choice but to help her mother battle schizo-affective disorder.
+This is the story of how a mother and daughter learnt not to go it alone.

-My dad died when I was 8.
-He had protected us from Mum's illness and after he died I took more of a role in caring for her.
-This included household cleaning and supervising Mum's medication from when I was about 10 years old.
+My dad died when I was eight.
+He had protected us from Mum's illness, and after he died I took on a bigger role in caring for her.
+This included household cleaning and, from when I was about ten, supervising Mum's medication.
 It was exhausting.

-Mum has schizo-affective disorder.
-That means her moods go from very high to very low, as well as her hearing sounds that other's can't hear and believing things when she's unwell that aren't true.
+My mum’s moods go from very high to very low.
+She also hears sounds that others can't hear and believes things when she's unwell that aren't true.
 Like the time she thought I wasn't her daughter.

-When I was her primary carer, Mum sometimes refused to take her medication - I argued with her and then my brother would come and step in.
-There was a lot of yelling and screaming!
+When I was her primary carer, Mum sometimes refused to take her medication.
+I would argue with her, and then my brother would step in.
+There was a lot of yelling and screaming.

-I can't control her illness - I wish I could!
+I can't control Mum’s illness.
+I wish I could!
 What I can do is call the Mental Health Centre so that Mum can have her medication.
 This time she went to the Centre to have an injection and ended up having to go into hospital.
-That happens about every two months at this stage.
+That happens about every two months now.

-Now I have just finished my H.S.C. and I am looking for work in sales.
-I do lots of voluntary work including work with N.S.W.
-Young Carers Association and basketball coaching.
-I am gaining my certificate in basketball coaching.
+I’ve just finished my HSC and I’m looking for work in sales.
+I do lots of voluntary work, including work with NSW Young Carers Association and basketball coaching.
+I’m gaining my certificate in basketball coaching.

-What would I say to kids in the same situation?
-Your best key is to be honest.
-It unlocks a gateway of pathways and lots of opportunities.
-You are limiting yourself if you keep the door closed.
-Talk to someone you trust - it's a huge relief and helps break down the stigma of mental illness.
+What would I say to kids who are in the same situation?
+Your best key is honesty.
+It unlocks a gateway to lots of paths and opportunities.
+You’re limiting yourself if you keep the door closed.
+Talk to someone you trust – it's a huge relief and helps break down the stigma of mental illness.